DickThomas/sturdy-fiesta/README.md

 ### todo

-* detect date and last time stam
+* detect date and last time stamp?
-* pull any changes
-* if in doubt new and start over? (dangerous!!!)
+	* done but needs testing

+## Icons

+Icons belong to the projects they are from